faizalrf/documentation/Convert Existing MariaDB 10.4 to Use ColumnStore.md

 ## Assumptions

-For this to work, it is required to have viersions of both MariaDB and ColumnStore same or higher than:
+For this to work, MariaDB Enterprise X4 is required, following are the exact lowest versions:

 - MariaDB 10.4.12
 - CS 1.4.3